TryphonX/cms-tuning-calculator/README.md

 When you pick an engine, the Engine Card is immediately updated to reflect your choice and the rest of the functionality of the app is unlocked on the rest of the components.

+> `NEW!` You can now also filter by engine configuration if you wish to!

 ![Engine Card, Step 1](images/v2/engine-dropdown.png)

 > **⚠️ Note:** When you pick a new engine, all the choices you make in the other components will be cleared.